Xentrk/x3mRouting/README.md

 ## Introduction
 The features of **x3mRouting** include an alternative method to selectively route LAN Clients in the Asuswrt-Merlin firmware and two alternative methods for selectively routing traffic using IPSET lists.

-I currently use the project to selectively route Amazon Prime, BBC, CBS All Access, Hulu, Netflix and Sling streaming media traffic.
+I used Amazon Prime, BBC, CBS All Access, Hulu, Netflix and Sling streaming media traffic in devoloping the project.
 ## x3mRouting Methods

 ### x3mRouting LAN Client Method